 Device manufacturers include not only facilities that manufacture or assemble the finished device but also facilities operated or contracted by the PMA applicant to perform a segment of the manufacturing operation such as sterilization or packaging.
 Contracted facilities may either provide the required manufacturing information applicable to their operation directly to the PMA applicant for inclusion in the PMA submission or submit such information directly to FDA in a Device Master File.
 The PMA applicant should provide written authorization to reference the Device Master File information in the PMA submission.

-While the Office of Device Evaluation (ODE) reviews an original PMA or a PMA supplement requesting approval for an alternate or additional manufacturing facility, the Office of Compliance (OC) will review the Quality System design and manufacturing information in the PMA submission.
-OC will determine whether the manufacturer has described the processes in sufficient detail and make a preliminary determination of whether the manufacturer meets the QS requirements.
+The Office of Product Evaluation and Quality (OPEQ) reviews the Quality System design and manufacturing information in the PMA submission.
+OPEQ determines whether the manufacturer has described the processes in sufficient detail and make a preliminary determination of whether the manufacturer meets the QS requirements.
 If the manufacturer has provided an adequate description of the design and manufacturing process,a preapproval inspection can be initiated.

 FDA has prepared a guidance document to assist manufacturers in preparing and maintaining manufacturing information required in PMA and PMA supplements.

 The guidance and 21 CFR 820, the Quality System Regulation, is intended to ensure that the manufacturing section in the PMA complies with the content requirements under §814.20(b)(4) and is sufficiently compete and appropriately organized for review.

 The following document provides guidance for the preparation of quality system design and manufacturing information to be included in the PMA.

 Process validation is a key requirement of the Quality System Regulation and will be reviewed during the facility inspection process.
 The following guidance documents provide guidance on performing process validations.